kraffcho/Little-Red-Riding-Hood-Adventures/README.md

   - `W` = Up, `S` = Down, `A` = Left, `D` = Right
 - On mobile/tablet, swipe in the direction you want to move
 - Press **ESC** or click the pause button (⏸) in the header to pause/unpause the game
-- Wait for the countdown (3-2-1-GO!) before the game starts
+- Wait for the countdown (3-2-1-GO!) before the game starts - you'll see which level you're playing!
-- Collect all flowers scattered throughout the forest
+- Collect all flowers scattered throughout the forest (level-specific amounts)
-- **Collect special items** (bombs, Hunter's Cloak) that spawn on the board after gameplay starts
+- **Collect special items** (bombs, Hunter's Cloak) - available based on your current level
-- **Use bombs** to stun the wolf for 5 seconds (within 3-tile radius)
+- **Use bombs** to stun the wolf (within 3-tile radius)
   - Click/tap the bomb in your inventory, or press **Space bar**
-  - Bombs have a 5-second cooldown before you can use another
+  - Stun duration and cooldown vary by level
+  - Available starting from Level 2
 - ⚠️ **Warning**: Each time the wolf wakes up from a stun, it becomes 10% faster (max 5 times)!
-- **Use Hunter's Cloak** to become invisible for 10 seconds
+- **Use Hunter's Cloak** to become invisible to the wolf
   - Click/tap the cloak icon in your inventory
   - The wolf stops moving and becomes confused while you're invisible
   - The wolf is treated as an obstacle during invisibility (can't move through it)
-  - Cloak has a 30-second cooldown before reuse
+  - Invisibility duration and cooldown vary by level
+  - Available starting from Level 3
 - Avoid the wolf - if it catches you, it's game over!
+  - You can **Try Again** to play the same level again
+  - Or **Restart** to begin from Level 1
 - Once all flowers are collected, Granny's house will open
-- Reach Granny's house to complete the level
+- Reach Granny's house to complete the level and unlock new items!

 ## 🚀 Getting Started